This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Top Attractions

 Like the Old Town, there’s great value in exploring the Lesser Town without a destination.
-Quaint streets lead to historic burgher houses and untold surprises.
-But be sure to make time for Malostranske Square and St. Nicholas Church.
-The latter is arguably the city’s best example of Baroque architecture and was completed in 1755.
+Quaint streets lead to historic burgher houses and unexpected photo opportunities.

 Last, and certainly not least, are the Lesser Town Bridge Towers.
-Climb to the top of the higher tower for fabulous views of the city.
+Climb to the top of the higher tower for fabulous city views.

 Hotel Recommendations